killermann/facilitator-cards/content/cards/anonymous-qa.md

 ---

-Pass out index cards to all of the participants (at least one per person).
-Ask everyone to write a question on the card, or to scribble something else, then collect all of the cards.
+Ask the group to write questions they have on their index cards (if they don’t have a question, instruct them to scribble something else), then collect all the cards.
+Optionally, sort the questions prior to answering them (to remove duplicates, sequence them, filter questions out, etc.).
 Read the question aloud, answer it, repeat.